16 Things I Wish I Had Known Before Going to Poland

 8. Be Prepared to Meet the Most Hospitable People

 Just the other day, our friend Marta (from the YouTube channel Marticore) asked Wes to participate in her next "Tweets about Polish People" video.
 It's a funny video series about exactly that and we were asked to address the tweet: "I'm thinking of moving to Poland.
 I wonder if Polish people are welcoming."
-You can watch our answer here but, in short, Polish people share that same feed-you-till-you-have-to-unbutton-your-pants level of hospitality that we've found in countries all over the world.
+In short, Polish people share that same feed-you-till-you-have-to-unbutton-your-pants level of hospitality that we've found in countries all over the world.
 You may inevitably cross paths with a grumpy shop owner but, in our case, we've encountered some of the most welcoming people in Poland.
 Maybe even too welcoming...

 Not hungry?
 Here, have some gołąbki (cabbage rolls).